DarkMasterMan0/DMMod/README.md

 Create a new shortcut of `D2R.exe` from your base D2R directory then add `-mod DMMod -txt` to the target line (it will look similar to `"H:\Games\Diablo II Resurrected\D2R.exe" -mod DMMod -txt` if you did it correctly).
 You can now use this shortcut to launch D2R with DMMod as the active mod.

-You can also use Bonesy's D2RLaunch mod manager to launch DMMod or other D2R mods, check it out! https://www.d2rmodding.com/d2rlaunch
+You can also use Bonesy's D2RLaunch mod manager to launch DMMod or other D2R mods, check it out! https://www.d2rmodding.com/d2rlaunch I'll try to see if I can support it out of the box with a future update but for now you'll have to manually add it yourself using this guide: https://www.youtube.com/watch?v=OQMVnwpElT8

 # What is DMMod?
 DMMoD is a mostly vanilla (like ~95% vanilla I'd say) mod that aims to address some of the balance gaps in vanilla D2R in regards to items and skills with a combination of nerfs, buffs, and other changes while attempting to maintain the "feel" of the game.